 Sample building permit, 1909.
 HMA 102-39I-55

-Records include applications for building permits submitted to the City of Halifax Building Inspector's Office.
-Permits were required for construction of new buildings and repairs or alterations to existing buildings.
+Building permits were required for construction of new buildings and repairs or alterations to existing buildings.
 Applications give the location of the construction, name of owner, date of application, name of architect, builder, estimated cost, type of building, and construction details (information required varied over time).

 Property Assessment records

-Property assessment records primarily tell us who owned what property, when they owned it, and what it was valued for taxation purposes.
+Property assessment records primarily tell us who owned what property, when they owned it, and its assessed value for property tax collection.
 The Municipal Archives holds property assessment records for the City of Halifax, the Town/City of Dartmouth, and the County of Halifax from the early-to-mid-1800s until 1978, when the province of Nova Scotia took over responsibility for property assessments.
 The Municipal Archives does not have assessment records for the Town of Bedford proper, as it was incorporated as a town in 1980, after the province had taken over assessments.
 Assessment records for the Bedford area prior to 1978 can be found in the Halifax County assessments.

 Assessment records 1979-2006 can be accessed through the Nova Scotia Archives; records 2006-present can be accessed through the Property Valuation Service Commission.